 The wine press and its crew

-In those times, the wine-press could be hired complete with the crew, and the crew of the wine-press was a very noisy lot, as they were five or six strong men, which would be moving the wine-press from one cave to another wherever they would be required.
+In those times, the wine-press could be hired complete with the crew, and the crew of the wine-press was a very noisy lot, as they were five or six strong men, which would be moving the wine-press from one cave to another wherever they were required.
 They were a sight to see and to hear, as they were very vociferous while they were moving the wine-press through the narrow paths of the chasm, and they were shouting at each other in order to overcome their difficult task: Heave!
 Heave!
 Pull!
 Push!
 Heave!
-They would be shouting at each other.
-I suppose they would be already a bit drunk, even though it is still early in the morning, since they are usually offered a drink of the new wine, from the owners when they complete a pressing job, so they would be affected from the last drink of wine that they have had.
+They were shouting at each other.
+I suppose they would be already a bit drunk, even though it is still early in the morning, since they are usually offered a drink of the new wine, from the owners when they complete a pressing job, so, they would be affected from the last drink of wine that they have had.
 Anyhow they would come to your cave when you were ready, and they would set their press in front of your cave, then one or two of them would go into the Vat to fill up containers with the dregs, and they would pass these filled containers to the others to fill up the press, and once that the press would be full, they would press the dregs through a system of livers, they would go around the press pushing these levers that would be attached to a huge steel nut on a long stem, and through these devises they would press the dregs dry.

 Then they would release the pressure and open the press to empty it of the dry pressed dregs, and they would refill the wine press again and repeat the operation until all the grapes remains would be squeezed dry.

 Once they had finished a job, they would pack the wine-press ready to move to the next cave, they would leave the dregs of the pressed grapes in front of your own cave to do whatever the owner’s wanted to do with them.
-So now there would be the smell of the fresh grapes’ dregs.
+So, now there would be the smell of the fresh grapes’ dregs.
 By now the owner would have offered them a drink of the new wine that they had pressed.
 He would be almost praying them to drink, or at least to have a taste of the new wine.
-So after having a drink they are ready to go.
+So, after having a drink they are ready to go.

 And off they go again shouting at each other: Heave!
 Heave!
 Pull!
 Push!
 Heave!
 As they move away from one cave to another cave.
-And so the chasm resounds with their voices above all other people voices, and the acoustic of the chasm which seems to help the scene makes it even greater.
+And so, the chasm resounds with their voices above all other people voices, and the acoustic of the chasm which seems to help the scene makes it even greater.

 And this is the way that I remember the chasm and the wine-caves at the time when I was young.
-And this is the place that some of the inhabitant of Genzano used to live a very long time ago, but today they all live in the town; of course there are some farmers that live outside town in their own farms, because they have some farm animals to look after and work in the farms fields, but even these farmers don’t live in the caves any-more; anyhow these caves at the time when I was young were only used to make wine; today they might even be left unused and all the wine casks and vats are rotting away; this is the new sign of the times since everything today is changing very fast, so we might have to say goodbye to the old times forever.
+And this is the place that some of the inhabitant of Genzano used to live a very long time ago, but today they all live in the town; of course, there are some farmers that live outside town in their own farms, because they have farm animals to look after and work in the farms fields, but even these farmers don’t live in the caves any-more; anyhow these caves at the time when I was young were only used to make wine; today they might even be left unused and all the wine casks and vats are rotting away; this is the new sign of the times since everything today is changing very fast, so, we might have to say goodbye to the old times forever.
 But it is always good to remember them.

-Now we have to say that in the history of the places, every time that something happens it leaves its sign of those times and this is our heritage, so in our next article we will be talking about one of these heritage chapters of the town of Genzano.
+Now we have to say that in the history of the places, every time that something happens it leaves its sign of those times and this is our heritage, so, in our next article we will be talking about one of these heritage chapters of the town of Genzano.

 Other links of interest